 The Direct PLUS Loan program requires an origination fee be deducted from each disbursement.
 The net disbursement is the gross loan amount, less origination fees.

+Yes.
+One or both parents may apply and borrow a PLUS loan.
 If a student's parents are divorced, both the custodial and non-custodial parent may borrow a PLUS loan for their dependent, undergraduate student.
-A step-parent may only borrow a PLUS loan if they are married to the custodial parent and their financial information was reported on the FAFSA of record.
+A step-parent may only borrow a PLUS loan if they are married to the custodial parent and their financial information was reported on the FAFSA.

-The borrower has the option of beginning repayment on the PLUS loan either 60 days after the loan is fully disbursed or to begin repayment six months after you graduate or cease to be enrolled on at least a half-time basis.
+The borrower has several options of when repayment begins.
+Borrowers may begin repayment on the PLUS loan either 60 days after the loan is fully disbursed, begin repayment after your student ceases to be enrolled on at least a half-time basis, or begin repayment six months after your student graduates or ceases to be enrolled on at least a half-time basis.
 Interest will accrue during periods of deferment.
 Before borrowing the PLUS loan, you should take advantage of the Department of Education's Direct Loan Repayment Plan calculator.
 Parent Direct PLUS Loan borrowers may only choose from the standard, extended, or graduated repayment options.

 Appeal - The borrower may appeal the adverse credit decision if they believe extenuating circumstances may exist.
-For more information, visit www.studentloans.gov
+For more information, visit studentloans.gov

 Federal Direct Unsubsidized Federal Loan - Students whose parents are denied a PLUS loan may qualify to receive additional Unsubsidized Federal Loan.